hinedy/hinedy/README.md

-- 🌱 I’m currently learning **The Frontend Developer Career Path on Scrimba.**
+- 🌱 I’m curently working on something different than what I was working on at the time I wrote this.

 - 🤹 Currently Building **My Portfolio**